rlridenour/jekyll-blog/_drafts/the-problem-with-the-ontological-argument.md

 published: true
 ---

 I have been intrigued by the Ontological Argument for the existence of God since I was an undergraduate.
 I have gone from believing it be sound and persuasive, to believing it to be fallacious and completely unpersuasive, to believing it to be sound, but still completely unpersuasive.
+At the moment, I'm just confused.

 Here is a simple version of the Ontological Argument loosely based on Plantinga's version in *The Nature of Necessity*: